wp-plugins/wordpress-admin-quickmenu/readme.txt

 You can add new menu items, adjust the security level for each and have the menu items link to external or internal pages for easy access.

+This plugin is maintained by Christopher Ross, http://thisismyurl.com or you can find him on Twitter at http://twitter.com/thisismyurl/

 == Updates ==
-Updates to the plugin will be posted here, to [Christopher Ross](http://thisismyurl.com/downloads/wordpress/plugins/wordpress-admin-quick-menu/
+Updates to the plugin will be posted here, to [Christopher Ross](http://thisismyurl.com/plugins/wordpress-admin-quick-menu/ )
-)

 == Screenshots ==